 - Identify objectives: Determine the goals you want to achieve with this decision, such as increased revenue, market growth, or customer satisfaction.

 - List alternatives: Generate potential solutions to the problem, like opening a new store in a nearby town, launching an online store, or partnering with a local supermarket.

-- Evaluate alternatives: Assess each alternative based on the objectives and the gathered information.
-For instance, opening a new store may increase revenue but requires a significant upfront investment, while an online store may have lower costs but a smaller customer base.
+- Evaluate alternatives: Assess each alternative based on the objectives and information gathered.
+For instance, opening a new store may increase revenue but require a significant upfront investment, while an online store may have lower costs but a smaller customer base.